Personal Loan Types

 For example, if you take out a secured loan to buy a car, if you fail to pay back all or part of the money the lender will more than likely repossess the car and sell it to get their money back.

 You can only get a secured loan on a car when it’s less than a certain number of years old, normally five years old.
-If you’re buying a second-hand car which is more than five years old, an unsecured loan may be the best way to proceed.
+If you’re buying a second-hand car which is more than five years old, an unsecured personal loan may be the best way to proceed.

 Other forms of security include your home, household contents, investments etc.